yanirkes/llmPromptInjection/README.md

 # Second scenario -  prompt injection deliberately adjust the model purpose.

 This program serves as a tool for generating movie titles using LLN models while incorporating protection layers to identify prompt injection attacks.
-The system comprises three models:
+The system comprises four models:
 1. The first model, a Naive approach, assesses similarity using a predefined corpus.
 It measures similarity via cosine similarity between the input and the established corpus.